Prag8855/aab/content/guides/job-notice-period.md

 ## If you get fired

-If you get fired, the notice period depends on why you were fired.
+If you get fired, there is usually a notice period. notice period depends on why you were fired.

-When the reasons are serious, there is no notice period.
-For example, if you steal money, refuse to work, or threaten other workers, or make racist comments in public, there is no notice period.[^9]
+If you get fired for a serious reason, there is no notice period.
+For example, if you steal money, refuse to work, or threaten other workers, or make racist comments in public, there is no notice period.[^9] In most cases, you will get a warning first.

 ## How the notice period works